Omni-Thinker: Scaling Multi-Task RL in LLMs with Hybrid Reward and Task Scheduling: Results and Discussion

-In \textbf{Math}, Curriculum MT achieves the highest average performance at 59.6\%, with the clearest gains on more complex reasoning tasks such as MinervaMath and OlympiadBench.
+In \textbf{Math}, Curriculum Learning (CL) achieves the highest average performance at 59.6\%, with the clearest gains on more complex reasoning tasks such as MinervaMath and OlympiadBench.
 These benchmarks benefit from strong rule-based reward signals and backward-transfer-guided task ordering.
 In contrast, datasets like AMC23 show minimal change because their relatively high baseline scores likely reflect smaller question sets and potential pretraining overlap rather than robust multi-step problem-solving.

-In \textbf{General QA}, Curriculum MT again performs best (52.2\%), followed by Model Merging (49.8\%) and Joint Multi-Task GRPO (48.8\%).
+In \textbf{General QA}, CL again performs best (52.2\%), followed by Model Merging (49.8\%) and Mixed Training GRPO (48.8\%).
 These improvements are driven by our Short-Form Open-Ended Supervision strategy: instead of generating responses in a fully open-ended and unconstrained fashion, the model is trained to produce complete answer strings given a diverse set of candidate responses, enabling the effective application of verifiable reward through simple string matching when training general-domain tasks.

-For \textbf{Code Generation}, Curriculum MT achieves 35.4\%, slightly ahead of Model Merging.
+For \textbf{Code Generation}, CL achieves 35.4\%, slightly ahead of Model Merging.
 Notably, we only evaluate on the subset of LiveCodeBench(24Oct-25Jan) problems released after Qwen2.5’s data cutoff, which ensures that these are unseen test items.
-This setup highlights Curriculum MT’s significant generalization gains on novel problems, explaining the larger improvements on LiveCodeBench relative to static benchmarks like BigCodeBench, where data overlap is more likely.
+This setup highlights CL’s significant generalization gains on novel problems, explaining the larger improvements on LiveCodeBench relative to static benchmarks like BigCodeBench, where data overlap is more likely.

 In \textbf{Creative Writing}, the introduction of our Long-Form Open-Ended Supervision strategy, employing the \textit{LLM-as-a-Judge} framework for pairwise evaluation, results in significant performance boosts (Curriculum-Guided at 84.2\% and Joint MT at 83.00\%), underscoring the advantage of our generative reward approach in subjective, open-ended tasks.